gombru/gombru.github.io/_posts/2018-05-23-cross_entropy_loss.markdown

    top[0].data[...] = data_loss

 ```
 Where *logprobs[r]* stores, per each element of the batch, the sum of the binary cross entropy per each class.
-The *focusing_parameter* is  **$\gamma$**, which by default is 2 and should be defined as a layer parameter in the net prototxt.
+The *focusing_parameter* is  **Gamma**, which by default is 2 and should be defined as a layer parameter in the net prototxt.
 The *class_balances* can be used to introduce different loss contributions per class, as they do in the Facebook paper.

 #### Backward pass: Gradients computation
 ```python